PokaInc/talko-lingo/docs/README_3D_PRINTING.md

 ![WithPi](./img/withpi.jpg "With Pi")

-Finally, you can put the soldered Speaker Bonnet on the GPIO pins, and cross your fingers that everything works as expected :-) Jump to the [RaspberryPi Setup]() in order to test the components and proceed with the software part of the project!
+Finally, you can put the soldered Speaker Bonnet on the GPIO pins, and cross your fingers that everything works as expected :-) In theory, here the RaspberryPi should have been setup; If it wasn't, go-on a follow the [Raspberry Pi Setup](README_RASPBERRY_PI.md) instructions!

 ![WithBonnet](./img/withbonnet.jpg "With Pi")